 My freshman year of high school my father had an affair with a woman at church.
-She was from a family we had shared a pew with.
+A family we used to share a pew with.
 It tore our family apart.
 I hated church.
 I hated God.
 I hated anything that had to do with Christianity.
-I was adamantly opposed to it because of the experience I had.
-I began to be physically/sexually involved with women.
-I was into drugs, mostly smoking marijuana, as well as experimenting with other types of drug abuse.
-My religion went no further than my attendance at an Episcopalian high school.
-The school was very legalistic and traditional.
-Most of my education consisted of learning how to hide the wrong things I was doing.
-I thought I was having fun.
+I guess you could say I was adamantly opposed to it because of the experience I had.
+So, I started to walk a more traditional road in high school.
+I was involved physically with women.
+I was into drugs, mostly smoking marijuana, and experimenting some other things.
+I went to an Episcopalian high school but that’s as far as it went.
+It was very legalistic and traditional.
+Mostly what I learned at that high school was how to hide the fun things or what I thought was fun that I was doing in the background.
 If you had asked me if I was a Christian, I would have said yes.
-At the time, I thought because I was born into a church, I thought all it took was being familiar with the idea of Christianity.
+At the time, I thought because I was born into a church, and born into this idea of Christianity, that’s all it took.

-October of my freshman year a man named Jason Morris sat down with me and shared the gospel.
-He said, “Hey, man, do you know what it means to have a life with Jesus Christ, to walk with him?”
-My first answer was yes.
-After a couple of weeks of hanging out with the people in this ministry, I realized I wasn’t the same.
-There was a bitterness and darkness inside of me that I couldn’t explain.
-I didn’t know what it was.
-I just knew I was different from them, and they were different from me.
-I had to go to Jason and say, “You asked me if I know what it means to have a life with Jesus.
-Yes, but the truth is, I don’t have it.”
+A man named Jason Morris, I guess it was October of my freshman year in college, sat down and shared the gospel with me.
+He said, “Hey, man, do you know what it means to have a life with Jesus Christ?
+Do you know what it means to walk with Jesus Christ?”
+The first time he asked me that, I said; “Yeah, I do.”
+After a couple of weeks of hanging out with these individuals in this ministry, I realized I wasn’t the same.
+There was a bitterness inside of me.
+There was darkness inside of me that I couldn’t explain.
+I didn’t know what it was but I was different.
+I had to go back to Jason and say, “You asked me if I knew what it meant to have a life with Jesus.
+I said Yes, but the truth is, I don’t.”
 The funny thing was that he said, “I thought that was the case.”
-He then told me that I had to invite Christ into my heart.
+He sat down and said; “What you have to do is invite Christ into my heart.

 It wasn’t a magical experience.
-After I prayed what Jason called the sinners prayer, there was still some bitterness, and there was still some desire to live my old lifestyle.
-What really changed my life was the continual investment into scripture and into God.
-That was what changed my heart.
-I first noticed it when I was talking to someone about my father.
+After I prayed the prayer.
+The Sinners Prayer is what Jason called it, there was still some bitterness, and there was still some desire to live that old lifestyle.
+It was that continual investment into scripture and into God that really changed my life and changed my heart.
+I think I first noticed it when I was talking to someone about my father.